MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Training a sentiment classifer usig PyTorch

-## Building an interactive web interface with Dash, Flask and Post
+## Building an interactive web interface with Dash, Flask and PostgeSQL

+--> provide a diagram for the architecture to have a global picture first

 ## Dockerizing the application with Docker compose

+--> Marwan

 ## Deploying to AWS: Demo time

+--> Marwan

 ## Where to go from here?

+[Random ideas thrown in random orders]

+- How to manage multiple concurrent sessions
+- Deploy on multiple EC2 machines
+- Use Kubernetes to manage clusters of containers

+## Contributions and pull requests

+This would be awesolme 😁